 November 4, 2025 Public Comment about Dredge Storage Plan at Connelly Mill Park

-On September 10, Adam Corry revealed the Administration’s new dredge storage plan at a meeting of the NRCAC.
+On September 10, Public Works revealed the Administration’s new dredge storage plan at a meeting of the NRCAC.
 This plan proposes to dump forest slash into the pits of Connelly Mill, and encapsulate them with dredge spoils from the Wicomico River.
 The stated purpose of this plan would be to create carbon credits and wetland mitigation banks while dealing with the Dredge Storage Crisis.

 September 23rd Secretary Josh Kurtz of the Maryland Department of Natural Resources toured Connelly Mill along with Pemberton and Pirate's Wharf Parks as possible opportunities for Partnership Parks with the state of Maryland!

-View the most recent news articles related to Connelly Mill Park and Safari At The Quarry:
+View the most recent news articles related to Connelly Mill Park, Safari At The Quarry, and other threats like the Dredge Spoil Dump:

 -